CumulusNetworks/docs/content/version/cumulus-linux-37/Network-Virtualization/VXLAN-Routing.md

 internal loopback mode based on the amount of bandwidth required.
 No additional configuration is necessary.

+{{%notice info%}}

+When one or more interfaces are used as an internal hyperloop, all front panel 25G interfaces in a port group must be configured for the same speed.

+{{%/notice%}}

 To configure one or more switch ports for loopback mode, edit the `/etc/cumulus/ports.conf` file and change the port speed to *loopback*.
 In the example below, swp8 and swp9 are configured for loopback mode: